alem-platform/frontend/mars-explorer/README.md

 ## Core Features

-- **Component-based architecture:**
+### Mars Rover Photo Gallery

+- View a paginated grid of photos from Mars rovers.

+### Filter Photos

+- Search by rover name (Curiosity, Opportunity, Spirit, Perseverance) and Martian Sol.

+### Pagination

+- Navigate through multiple pages of photo results (25 photos per page, using NASA API pagination).

+### View full image

+- Clicking a photo opens the original NASA image in a new tab.

+### Component-based architecture

 - Implement all UI elements as reusable components (`MarsPhotoCard`, `Input`, `Button`, `PageMarsRoverSearch`) extending `BaseComponent`.
 - Each component should manage its own state and update the UI reactively.
 - Implement dynamic rendering: Use Lodash templates for page structure and ensure child components render in the correct DOM locations.

-- **SPA & Routing:**
+### SPA & Routing

 - The application should use a client-side router for navigation (hash-based or similar SPA routing).
 - Navigating to a route should load the correct component and update the view without a full page reload.
 - Any unregistered route (including photo detail routes) must display a 404 page.

-- **Mars Rover Search Page:**
+### Mars Rover Search Page

 - This page should display a paginated grid of photo cards using `MarsPhotoCard` components.
 - It must include input fields for rover name and Martian Sol, each with an associated `<label>` for accessibility.
 - It must include pagination controls (Next/Previous buttons).
 - It must feature a search button to fetch photos.
 - The UI should handle loading and error states appropriately.
 - On initial page load, photos should be automatically loaded and displayed (not an empty page).
 - The default rover must be "curiosity" and the default Martian Sol must be 1000.
 - When the user clicks the search button, the application should make a new request to the NASA API and update the results.

-- **Pagination:**
+### Pagination

 - The gallery should display 25 photos per page (by utilizing NASA API pagination).
-  - Implement pagination using the NASA API's `page` parameter.
 - Ensure Next/Previous buttons work correctly and update the gallery.

-- **Photo Card:**
+### Photo Card

 - Each `MarsPhotoCard` should display a rover photo, camera name, Earth date, and rover name.
 - Clicking a photo card should navigate to a non-existent detail route, which must display a 404 page.
 - Clicking a photo should open the original NASA image in a new tab (view full image).

-- **Photo Detail Page:**
+### Photo Detail Page

 - Implement a detailed page that displays the full photo, description, camera info, rover info, and any other relevant details.
 - This detailed page must be accessible via a unique route (e.g., `/photo/:id` or similar).

-- **Input & Button Components:**
+### Input & Button Components

 - The `Input` component must be reusable and used for text/search inputs.
 - The `Button` component must be reusable and used for search and pagination buttons.

-- **API Integration & Security:**
+### API Integration & Security

 - The app must fetch Mars rover photos using the NASA Mars Rover Photos API.
 - The NASA API key must be stored securely (not in the repo, but in a config or environment variable).
 - The NASA API base URL (`BASE_URL`) must be stored in an environment variable and not hardcoded.
-  - Ensure no API keys are committed to the repository.

-- **Code Quality:**
+### Code Quality

 - The codebase should be free of dead code and unused files.
 - Ensure event listeners and subscriptions are properly cleaned up when components unmount.

-- **Mars Rover Photo Gallery:** View a paginated grid of photos from Mars rovers.
-- **Filter Photos:** Search by rover name (Curiosity, Opportunity, Spirit, Perseverance) and Martian Sol.
-- **Pagination:** Navigate through multiple pages of photo results (25 photos per page, using NASA API pagination).
-- **View full image:** Clicking a photo opens the original NASA image in a new tab.

 ## API Used